 WordPress is by far the most popular platform out there.
 Mainly because it is very user-friendly.
 If you are a beginner, the best thing you can do is to just go with WordPress.

-Most people’s choice goes to the user-friendly, constantly updating WordPress platform.
+Most people’s choice goes to the user-friendly, constantly updating the WordPress platform.

 Choosing your niche is a very important aspect, and should be decided upon before you create your website.